Make a Matzoh Puzzle

 - Have your child puzzle the matzoh back into place by examining the shapes and edges, and then experimenting with different placements of the puzzle pieces.

 - Another option: Older children may enjoy using easily spread food items to create a picture.
 Choose foods that are different colors and ask your child to design an image on top of the whole piece of matzoh.
-For example, she can create a landscape by spreading peanut butter on as the land and jelly as the sky.
-(This can get messy.)
+For example, she can create a landscape by spreading almond butter on as the land and jelly as the sky.
+(This can get messy!)